indexmap-rs/indexmap/README.rst

 the insertion order and is fast to iterate, and is compact in memory).

 Some of those features were translated to Rust, and some were not.
-The result was ordermap, a hash table that has following properties:
+The result was indexmap, a hash table that has following properties:

 - Order is **independent of hash function** and hash values of keys.
 - Fast to iterate.